DevMountain/endpoint-testing-afternoon/README.md

 ### Instructions

-* Click on the sixth request `PUT - Update User by Id`.
+* Click on the sixth request `PUT - Update user by ID`.
 * Click on the `Send` button to see the returned data.
 * Create a test to verify the returned status is `200`.
 * Create a test to verify the returned data is an `Array` with a length of `1`.